-If you think you may have a conflict of interest, you must promptly disclose this to your manager and HR Manager, or your Business Unit VP who can then decide how to resolve any conflict of interest, including issuing a written conflict waiver (if applicable).
+If you think you may have a conflict of interest, you must promptly disclose this to your manager and HR Manager, or your Functional President who can then decide how to resolve any conflict of interest, including issuing a written conflict waiver (if applicable).
 A conflict of interest concerning a director must be declared to the Board of Directors and authorized by a Board resolution.

-Many Conflicts of interest can be resolved in a mutually acceptable way, but such resolutions can only take place if reported.
+Many conflicts of interest can be resolved in a mutually acceptable way, but such resolutions can only take place if reported.
 On the other hand, failure to disclose a conflict may lead to disciplinary action, up to and including termination.

-- Many Conflicts of interest can be resolved in a mutually acceptable way, but such resolutions can only take place if reported.
+- Many conflicts of interest can be resolved in a mutually acceptable way, but such resolutions can only take place if reported.
 On the other hand, failure to disclose a conflict may lead to disciplinary action, up to and including termination. - 2.
 Decisions must be based on merit and the Company's best interests, not your personal or financial interests. - 3.
 When in doubt, always check.
 Doing so is better than finding out the hard way that you have a conflict and did not disclose it.

-Contact your HR Manager, or Archer Legal.
+Contact your HR Manager, Functional President, or Internal Audit.

-You must promptly report any suspected violation to your HR Manager and Archer Legal.
+You must promptly report any suspected violation to your HR Manager or Functional President, and Internal Audit.

-Securities transactions & insider trading, in this Manual
+• Securities transactions & insider trading, in this Manual